lifeisforu/NodeGraph/README.md

 Now, let's create nodes.
 By now, we don't have UI which could create nodes.
 So, we will create node with ContextMenu.

-First, add ContextMenu to MainWindow.
+First, add ContextMenu-related event handlers to MainWindow.

 <pre>
 "NodeGraphSamples/MainWindow.xaml.cs"